 - The required score on the University English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Directorate; - 2.
 A valid (within two years) IELTS Academic Test Report Form with an overall band of 6.0 with no individual band score (reading, writing, speaking, and listening) below 6.0; OR - 3.
-A valid (within two years) TOEFL score of 90 and minimum scores of 17 in listening, 18 in reading, 20 in speaking, and 35 in writing; OR - 4.
-A valid (within two years) iBT score of 72.
+A valid (within two years) TOEFL iBT score of 72 and minimum scores of 17 in listening, 18 in reading, 20 in speaking, and 17 in writing.

-Applicants are expected to have a proficient understanding of calculus, linear algebra, probability, and statistics at the undergraduate level.
+1. Applicants are expected to have a proficient understanding of calculus, linear algebra, probability, and statistics at the undergraduate level.

-- 1. Academic transcripts related to the Bachelor degree and/or post graduate diploma presented upon application, and - 2.
-Where applicable, employment certificate from current employer indicating minimum full-time employment experience in years; and - A satisfactory performance in the personal interview with the Admissions Committee.
+- Academic transcripts related to the Bachelor degree and/or post graduate diploma presented upon application, and - Where applicable, employment certificate from current employer indicating minimum full-time employment experience in years; and - A satisfactory performance in the personal interview with the Admissions Committee.